 Simon Morris-Lange © Marcel Wogram

-After releasing our Allianz Foundation Next Generations Study: 'The Movers of Tomorrow?' on October 31, we requested Jasemin Seven from the Young Islam Conference and other friends of the Foundation to reflect on our findings.
+After releasing our Allianz Foundation Next Generations Study: 'The Movers of Tomorrow?' on October 31, we asked Jasemin Seven from the Young Islam Conference to reflect on our findings.
 Read her blog about the findings in the German context here.

 Climate crisis, war, inequality: Europe’s young adults are concerned about their future.
 This is revealed by the first Next Generations Engagement Study by the Allianz Foundation.
 However, almost half of those surveyed are prepared to become more engaged – most of all, for the climate.
 This is one of the findings produced by the Allianz Foundation’s first engagement study.

-Before releasing our Allianz Foundation Next Generations Study: 'The Movers of Tomorrow?' on October 31, we requested Aleksandra Łoboda and other friends of the Foundation to reflect on our findings.
+Before releasing our Allianz Foundation Next Generations Study: 'The Movers of Tomorrow?' on October 31, we asked Aleksandra Łoboda to reflect on our findings.
 Read her blog about the findings in the Polish context here.

-Before releasing our Allianz Foundation Next Generations Study: 'The Movers of Tomorrow?' on October 31, we requested our Fellow Magid Magid to reflect on our findings.
+Before releasing our Allianz Foundation Next Generations Study: 'The Movers of Tomorrow?' on October 31, we asked our Fellow Magid Magid to reflect on our findings.
 Read his blog here.

 Between February 24 and March 15, 2023, the Allianz Foundation held seven Future Labs in seven European cities.
 The Future Labs are a place of networking, peer learning and exchange for Risktakers from across Europe and the Mediterranean.